Overview

 To register for this trek you are required to complete a 5K run in under 35 minutes.
 Once you do register, please share the run details with our Trek Captain.

 If you're not already following a fitness regime, you would need to follow the regime that will be shared with you.
-The training routine is spread over four months and you would be expected to work out at least 4 times a day.
+The training routine is spread over four months and you would be expected to work out at least 4 times a week.
 The regime is designed to help you climb smarter even in higher altitudes.
 The regime consists of a good combination of exercises that works on all parts of your body including - Upper Body, Core, Endurance, Lower Body, Shoulder strength and along with streamlining your breathing pattern.
 When followed religiously, you can rest assured that you will be ready for the trek.
 Not only does this regime help you with the trek, but it will also help you inculcate a sense of fitness in your day-to-day life.

 Do’s and Don’ts: